January 31, 2023

 HOT DOGS: If you would prefer to make these with hot dogs, simply pick your favorite brand of hot dogs in place of the sausages.

-STEP ONE: In a large bowl whisk together the flour, cornmeal, baking powder, salt, baking soda and pepper.
+STEP TWO: In a large bowl whisk together the flour, cornmeal, baking powder, salt, baking soda and pepper.

-STEP TWO: In a small bowl combine the buttermilk, eggs and honey.
+STEP THREE: In a small bowl combine the buttermilk, eggs and honey.
+Pour this wet mixture into the dry mixture.

-STEP THREE: Pour the wet ingredients into the dry ingredients and mix until just combined.
+STEP FOUR: Mix the wet mixture and the dry mixture until just combined.

-STEP SIX: Remove from the hot oil and place on a plate lined with paper towels.
+STEP NINE: Remove from the oil and place on a plate lined with a paper towel.

-PRO TIP: Let the oil temperature come back to 375°F for each batch of sausages.
-Make sure you also replenish your dipping glass with batter with each batch that you prepare for frying so that you have enough batter to cover the corn dog.
+STEP TEN: Replenish your dipping glass with batter with each batch that you prepare for frying so that the batter covers the corn dog.

 Why not make it a special fair food-themed meal?
 Add yummy funnel cake bites and our irresistible deep-fried Oreos.